johanneskiesel/Text-Pre-Processing/readme.md

 Furthermore, it contains one notebook file which displays test usages of th available functions.

 ## Conclusion
-This tutorial has introduced essential text pre-processing techniques using Python and spaCy, providing practical tools for cleaning, tokenizing, lemmatizing, splitting text data and much more.
+This Method has introduced essential text pre-processing techniques using Python and spaCy, providing practical tools for cleaning, tokenizing, lemmatizing, splitting text data and much more.
 By applying these methods, social scientists and researchers can efficiently prepare textual datasets for analysis, ensuring more accurate and meaningful results in their studies.
 The modular functions and examples provided serve as a foundation for building robust NLP pipelines tailored to diverse research needs.